In this guide, we’ll be discussing business headshots, also often referred to as corporate headshots.

 The backdrop you choose also plays an important role into how the final photo looks.

-The options range from white backgrounds, black backgrounds, other various colors, to an office setting that is blurred out.
+The background options range from white backgrounds, black backgrounds, other various colors, to an office setting that is blurred out.

 The choice is yours but also remember to back the backdrop/background to the subject’s brand as mentioned in tip 1.